What is a cookie?

-Annual accounts statistics shows among other things profitability and financial balances for banks, credit market institutions, securities brokerage companies, mutual funds and investment companies.
+Annual accounts statistics shows among other things profitability and financial balances for banks, credit market institutions and securities brokerage companies.
 Insurance companies is not included.

 The statistics shows the Swedish Monetary Financial Institutions’, MFI (including foreign branches), assets and liabilities divided by different counterparts and types of financial objects (for example lending, deposits, holding of securities and issued securities).
 The statistics are shown both at aggregated level and institute level with publishing permission from the reporting institutes.

 The information at this page has been changed and updated from 2010-10-27.
 Before 2010-10-27 only statistics from banks and housing credit institutions were included in the Statistical database but from 2010-10-27 finance companies and other MFIs are included as well.
 A review and update have also been made for represented institutes, financial objects and counterparts.
 The database shows statistics at a monthly basis starting in January 1998.

 The Financial Accounts are a part of the system of the National Accounts system and deal with the financial activities that occur in the national economy.
 The purpose of the Financial Accounts is to provide information about financial savings of the various sectors of society and financial wealth distributed over various financial objects.
 The Financial Accounts show where financial surpluses and deficits occur in the economy, how the surpluses are invested and how the deficits are financed.
 The Financial Accounts illustrate the trends in household savings and financial wealth of households.
 The Financial Accounts are also used in the calculation of the convergence criteria for the EMU that refer to the consolidated gross debt of the public sector in percent of GDP - also called the Maastricht debt.